 - (5) REMOVING OR ALTERING OFFICIAL IDENTIFICATION.
-No person may remove, alter, or tamper with the official individual identification given to a farm-raised deer, except as authorized by the department or the federal bureau. - (6) CARCASS IDENTIFICATION.
+No person may remove, alter, or tamper with the official individual identification given to a farm-raised deer, except as authorized by the department or the federal bureau. - (6) Carcass IDENTIFICATION.
 A person who is required by sub.
-(2) (b) to hold a hunting preserve certificate shall identify the carcass of every farm-raised deer killed on the hunting preserve, before the carcass leaves the premises.
+(2) (b) to hold a hunting ranch certificate shall identify the carcass of every farm-raised deer killed on the hunting ranch, before the carcass leaves the premises.
 Identification shall comply with s.
 ATCP 10.46 (13). - (7) RECORDS.
 A person who is required by sub.
-(2) (b) to hold a hunting preserve certificate shall do all of the following: - (a) Keep the records required under s.
-ATCP 10.46 (10). - (b) Keep all of the following records related to each farm-raised deer that is killed on the hunting preserve: - 1.
-The name and address of the person who killed the farm-raised deer. - 2.
-The date when the farm-raised deer was killed, and the location of the premises where it was killed. - 3.
-The name and address of the person who collected the test sample for the chronic wasting disease test required under sub.
-(4). - 4.
+(2) (b) to hold a hunting ranch certificate shall do all of the following: - (a) Keep the records required under s.
+ATCP 10.46 (10). - (b) Keep all of the following records related to each farm-raised deer that is killed on the hunting ranch: - The name and address of the person who killed the farmraised deer. - 2.
+The date when the farm-raised deer was killed. - 4.
 The laboratory test reports from the chronic wasting disease test required under sub.
 (4). - 5.
 The disposition of the carcass.
 This record shall include the name and address of the person who took custody of the carcass.
-If the carcass is buried or otherwise disposed of, the record shall identify the disposal method and location. - 6.
-All individual identifications attached to or implanted in the carcass, and the number of any dead tag attached to the carcass under s.
-ATCP 10.46 (13). - (c) Retain the records under pars. (a) and (b) for at least 5 years, and make the records available to the department for inspection and copying upon request. - (8) PROHIBITED CONDUCT.
-No person required to hold a hunting preserve certificate under sub.
-(2) may do any of the following: - (a) Violate or allow others to violate s.
-29.314 (3), Stats. - (b) Violate or assist any violation of this chapter or ch.
-ATCP